 Let’s talk about:

-- What is Azelaic Acid?
+- What is Azeleic Acid?

-- Azelaic Acid myths and misconceptions
+- Azeleic Acid myths and misconceptions

 - When should I expect to see results?

-Azelaic Acid popped up on my radar sometime during the middle of 2019 (although it has been building momentum for a couple of years already).
+Azeleic Acid popped up on my radar sometime during the middle of 2019 (although it has been building momentum for a couple of years already).

 Once a week I would sit on my couch with a view of the Stellenbosch mountains and chat to SKOON’s chemist about trending ingredients.
-To say he was enthusiastic about Azelaic Acid would be a gross understatement ☺.
+To say he was enthusiastic about Azeleic Acid would be a gross understatement ☺.
 After looking at all the research on this ‘rising star’ ingredient I found myself equally excited.

 Here are all the reasons!